Energy in Turkey’s International Affairs and the Race for Southern Corridor avril 19, 2013

-Posted by Acturca in Energie, Moyen Orient, Turquie, Turquie-UE, UE.Tags: energy, Israël, Middle East, Taner Yildiz, The German Marshall Fund of the United States, Turkey, Şaban Kardaş
+Posted by Acturca in Energy / Energie, EU / UE, Middle East / Moyen Orient, Turkey / Turquie, Turkey-EU / Turquie-UE.Tags: energy, Israël, Middle East, Taner Yildiz, The German Marshall Fund of the United States, Turkey, Şaban Kardaş

 add a comment